Robert F. Kennedy Jr. picks Nicole Shanahan as his running mate for his independent White House bid

 OAKLAND, Calif.
-(AP) — Robert F. Kennedy Jr. chose Nicole Shanahan on Tuesday to be his vice presidential pick as he mounts an independent White House bid that has spooked national Democrats.
+(AP) — Robert F. Kennedy Jr. chose Nicole Shanahan on Tuesday to be his vice presidential pick, adding a wealthy but nationally unknown figure to his independent White House bid that’s trying to appeal to voters disaffected by a rematch of the 2020 election.

 “Nicole and I both left the Democratic Party,” he said.
 “Our values didn’t change.
 The Democratic Party did.”